Fraioli-Enzo/Fraioli-Enzo/README.md

-# 💫 About Me:
-👋 Hi, I’m @FRAIOLIenzo<br>👀 I’m interested in IT, astronomy and sport<br>🌱 I’m currently learning IT and programming at CESI Engineering School in Nancy, France <br>📫 Reach me on my email: enzo.fraioli@viacesi.fr
+# 👋 Hello, I'm Enzo Fraioli

+## About Me
+I'm an aspiring IT professional and engineering student at CESI Engineering School in Nancy, France.
+My passion lies at the intersection of technology, astronomy, and sports.

+## 🎓 Education
+- Currently pursuing Engineering degree at CESI Engineering School, Nancy
+- Specializing in Information Technology and Programming

+## 💡 Interests
+- 💻 Information Technology & Software Development
+- 🔭 Astronomy & Space Science
+- 🏃‍♂️ Sports & Physical Fitness

+## 📫 Connect With Me
+- 📧 Email: enzo.fraioli@viacesi.fr

 ## 🌐 Socials: